-Rock Hudson and Elizabeth Taylor went for get-to-know-you drinks one night at the very start of the production.
-They both got exceedingly drunk, finishing the evening at 3:00 am.
-Their call-time was 5:30 am.
+Elizabeth Taylor and husband Michael Wilding invited Rock Hudson and his future wife to their house for get-to-know-you drinks one night at the very start of the production.
+Hudson described it as a "liquid evening" -- they all got exceedingly drunk, finishing the evening at 3:00 am.
+Taylor's call-time was 5:30 am, and Hudson's wasn't long after.
 Fortunately the scene being shot that morning was a wedding scene with no dialog, so instead of talking, all they had to do was look lovingly at each other.
 The two actors were concentrating so hard on not being sick that they were quite surprised when some of the people on-set started to cry, so convinced were they of their supposed looks of adoration at each other.

-In the 40s and 50s the usual policy for films where characters would start young and get older was to cast older actors and de-age them to show them as their younger selves.
-"Giant" took the then largely radical step of doing the opposite -casting younger actors and using make-up to make them appear older.
+In the 1940s and 1950s the usual policy for films where characters would start young and get older was to cast older actors and de-age them to show them as their younger selves.
+"Giant" took the then largely radical step of doing the opposite--casting younger actors and using make-up to make them appear older.

-In the 2005 DVD release, there is what appears to be an inside joke in the title of one scene.
+In the 2005 DVD release, there is what appears to be an inside joke in the chapter listings of the scene selection.
 The birthday party scene, in which Bick forces his visibly unhappy son to ride a horse, is titled "Uneasy Rider."
 Bick's son is played in adulthood by Dennis Hopper, who would go on to co-write, direct and star in Easy Rider (1969).